For The Motor Sports Industry: Polaris, BRP, Arctic Cat and others. BRP 850 E-Tec, P-Tec, X-3,

 We are able to balance most any precision rotating part on your motor sports equipment.
 What we will focus on will be the clutch's and flywheel's.
 When selecting a Balancing company look closely at the method they use to hold the clutch during the process.
 Cones with a small center shaft is not the best way.
 We use a custom built mandrel that replicates the crank shaft.
 We have found this produces a far superior end result.
 The information below is a more detailed explanation of the process.
 Most find it boring.
 However it is part of what we do.
 We use a "Hard Bearing" balancing machine with Easy Balance 2.2 software.
 Balancing should be put on your list of yearly maintenance.
-Give us a call if you have any question about the process. $115.00 Primary Clutch. $85.00 Secondary Clutch.
-Pricing assumes the clutch is clean and does not require any new parts.
+Give us a call if you have any question about the process. $150.00 Primary Clutch. $85.00 Secondary Clutch.
+Pricing assumes the clutch does not require any new parts.
 We will check the clearances on all parts before we balance.
 If we find any issues we will call before we peroceed.
 See photos on this page to see a clean clutch.
 Dirt adds weight and affects the balancing.
-Complete service is available.
+Complete rebuild service is available.

 Here we are using one of our support vendors CNC lathes to measure a crankshaft.

 A Polaris clutch on the balancing machine.

 Cascade Balancing is a full service precision balancing company.
 We have the ability to balance items up to 33" between bearing supports, up to 36" in diameter and up to 165 pounds.
 We can accommodate items such as pumps and impellers, electric motors, shafts and axles, cooling fans, HVAC components, most engine components, and most any rotating part that requires balancing.

 Benefits of balancing: More efficient operation, less vibration, less bearing wear, longer service life of components, less down time and less heat build up just to name a few.